 - Data importing from Slack.

 When transitioning from Slack to Pumble a few years ago, I was pleasantly surprised to find many of Slack’s paid features available in Pumble for free.
+Making the switch was easy and both real-time and asynchronous communication kept running smoothly.

 Unhappy with Slack?
 Try Pumble